About Wilderness Wisdom Journeys

-Wilderness Wisdom Journeys are designed to bring balance to all aspects of your being; physically, emotionally, mentally, and spiritually.
+Wilderness Wisdom Journeys are guided experiences that turn your focus from the outward, to the inward journey.
+Each journey is specifically designed to bring balance to all aspects of your being; physically, emotionally, mentally, and spiritually.

 There is a focus on connecting with Earth and Spirit through energy medicine teachings and being in Nature.
 There is an emphasis on how thoughts affect reality and how shifting the way you look at your world actually has the ability to change it.

 We work closely with the Earth...slowing down..taking your shoes off, and being in direct contact with the elements.
 The Earth holds us and reflects back to us, so we can see our own truth.
 In Nature we open up naturally..we feel expansive, time slows, and our attention shifts.
 Through these subtle shifts in our experiences, we learn and practice listening deeply...

 Jaclyn Ouillette's Professional Bio